CBarraford/black/README.md

 This is built for academic purposes of exploring how blockchains work.
 Not recommended for production use.

-## Status
-Black is non-functional at the moment, in development....

 ### Development
 To run Black...